pcouy/jekyll-chatgpt/README.md

 The necessary styles will automatically be inlined when using the filter.
 You can override the default colors by providing the following variables in your `_sass/_colors.sass` file : `$color1`, `$color1-alt`, `$color2`, `$color2-alt`, `$cyan`

+### Customizing the SASS/CSS

+You can put your custom SASS inside `_sass/_chatgpt_custom.sass`.
+If the file exists, it will be imported and the properties set in your custom stylesheet will take precedence by using [CSS layers](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer).
+The demo uses this to add rounded borders to the controls.

 ### Live demo

 You can browse the [code for the live demo](https://github.com/pcouy/jekyll-chatgpt/tree/demo) which is intended to be a minimal example of using the plugin.